Combining the speed and simplicity of Jekyll with the thin-client benefits of authoring code (and content) in the cloud, in five minutes.

 The solution worked without a hitch on the first try, took a total of five minutes, and really made me kick myself for not doing this sooner.

-I already had a working Jekyll blog hosted on Github that I was posting to using Sublime Text on an OSX desktop and laptop.
-If you’re just starting out, you should at least have an already-functional Jekyll blog on Github before you start this tutorial.
+I already had a working Jekyll blog hosted on GitHub that I was posting to using Sublime Text on an OSX desktop and laptop.
+If you’re just starting out, you should at least have an already-functional Jekyll blog on GitHub before you start this tutorial.
 In particular, you’ll want to make sure Jekyll’s already compiling without errors.
 You don’t really need to post to it from the traditional workflow I was using; you could run an entirely cloud-based workflow for blog dev / authoring using Cloud9.

 1. Set up your Cloud9 account

 If you don’t have one already, start here and set up a free account.
-It’s possible to use the free tier indefinitely if you’re just using this as a way to work on your Jekyll instance; you only pay if you need more than one private repos at some point.
+It’s possible to use the free tier indefinitely if you’re just using this as a way to work on your Jekyll instance; you only pay if you need more than one private repo at some point.

-2. Link Github to Cloud9
+2. Link GitHub to Cloud9

-Since I used my github account to set up Cloud9, that was where I began.
-Clicking on the repos link in the dashboard helpfully had my github repos already displayed, with links for easy cloning in case I wanted to work on one.
+Since I used my GitHub account to set up Cloud9, that was where I began.
+Clicking on the repos link in the dashboard helpfully had my GitHub repos already displayed, with links for easy cloning in case I wanted to work on one.

-If you don’t see your Github repos, you probably need to tell Cloud9 about your Github account.
+If you don’t see your GitHub repos, you probably need to tell Cloud9 about your GitHub account.
 Visit the connected services section of your Cloud9 dashboard to get it connected.
 You can also sync with your Google Cloud Platform and Bitbucket repos here.

 3. Clone your Jekyll repo into a new workspace

-Once your Github repos show up, hit the Clone button and it’ll ask you how you’d like to set up your new workspace.
+Once your GitHub repos show up, hit the Clone button and it’ll ask you how you’d like to set up your new workspace.
 The Cloud9 free tier offers unlimited public workspaces, but you have to upgrade to a paid plan if you want more than one private workspace here.

-I set mine up as a public, hosted workspace for now; I wanted to be able to test Jekyll builds locally before pushing instead of editing directly on Github.
+I set mine up as a public, hosted workspace for now; I wanted to be able to test Jekyll builds locally before pushing instead of editing directly on GitHub.
 I used “Ruby” for the workspace template.